optimumtact/sr.ht/README.md

 **Install the dependencies**

-You'll need these things (Arch packages in parenthesis, some from AUR):
+You'll need these things

 * Python 3 (python)
 * PostgreSQL (postgresql)
 * scss (ruby-sass)

-The following ubuntu/debian packages would also be useful, equivalents should exist on your system
+The following ubuntu/debian packages would also be useful/required for some pip dependencies, equivalents should exist on your system

     apt-get install build-essential libssl-dev libffi-dev python3-dev

-And for the rest
+**Clone the repository**

+Find a place you want the code to live.

+    $ git clone git://github.com/optimumtact/sr.ht.git
+    $ cd sr.ht

+**Python dependencies**
+I recommend using a virtual environment to host the sites dependencies and run it out of there

+    virtualenv -p python3 venv
+    source venv/bin/activate
     pip install -r requirements.txt

-Use the packages your OS provides, or build them from source.
+The provided systemd files assume that the site is hosted in a virtualenv named venv

 **Set up services**